If there's too much noise and stress in your life, the last thing the two of you need is more of the same on vacation.

 Miraval's unique Equine Experience is designed to help individuals overcome fear and self-doubt through contact with gentle horses, while its Sex and Vitality program run by Drs.
 Lana Holstein and David Taylor, authors of Your Long Erotic Weekend, promotes renewed passion on a sensual vacation retreat.

-Canyon Ranch - focused on health and well-being, Canyon Ranch maintains facilities in Lenox, Massachusetts and Tucson, Arizona.
+Focused on health and well-being, Canyon Ranch maintains facilities in Lenox, Massachusetts and Tucson, Arizona.
 Founder Mel Zuckerman explains Canyon Ranch's mission:

 Three healthy gourmet meals a day, nutritional consultations and workshops, free fitness classes, early morning mountain hikes, couples' spa treatments for two, and a wide range of health and fitness programs can all be part of a vacation at this upscale retreat.
 Lodgings range from comfortable, well-decorated rooms to luxury suites.
 There is a steep penalty for in-room smoking, and guests are required to take an on-site medical exam if they want to participate in fitness activities.

-The Esalen Institute - located in Big Sur, California by the Pacific Ocean.
+The Esalen Institute is located in Big Sur, California by the Pacific Ocean.
 Launchpad for the human potential movement, Esalen has drawn more than 300,000 seekers in its 40-year history as a workshop and vacation retreat center.
 To participate in its "Olympics of the body, mind, and spirit," residents commit themselves "not so much to 'stronger, faster, higher" as to deeper, richer, more enduring."

 From its Big Yurt to its small Meditation House to its hot tubs fed by healing natural springs (accessible for clothing-optional communal bathing), Esalen provides settings for humans to stretch and transform themselves on a vacation retreat.
 Alternative education and personal growth programs focus on massage, yoga, psychology, ecology, spirituality, art, music, and New Age-y themes.
 Accommodations are modest and in some quarters bathrooms are shared.